 - Pre Exposure Prophylaxis PrEP (taking medication to try and prevent infection)

 - Post Exposure Prophylaxis PEP (taking medication after a risky encounter to try and prevent infection)

 - Swollen glands

-These symptoms, so called sero conversion illness, usually occurs 3-4 weeks post contact but the symptoms are easily missed or confused with flu.
+Symptoms can occur 3-4 weeks post contact, however the symptoms can easily missed or confused with flu.

 - Blood test: There are different HIV tests depending on the length of time that has passed since you were exposed

 - Early detection test (from 10 days post contact)